Jaycedam/portfolio-react/README.md

 Currently in development.

 ## About
-> - The front-end for the website is being created with React, SCSS for styling and react-icons.
+> - The front-end for the website is being created with React and Bootstrap.
-> - ~~The projects are being fetch from an API~~ (In progress)
+> - The projects are being fetch from an API for demostration.